madptr/madptr/posts/2023-01-22-virtualFunc1.md

 }
 ```
 As the function `getNumDoors()` has been changed to a `virtual` function, the compiler is forced to link this call to the definition of a derived type if exists.
 This is a very useful feature at times like this.

+I'm just getting started...
+Was this useful?
+Let me know your thoughts on [Twitter](https://twitter.com/madptr) or [Mastodon](https://mastodon.gamedev.place/@madptr)!

 [To be continued...]({{< ref "2023-01-26-virtualFunc2" >}})